XYZboom/psi-reference-extractor/docs/ReferenceTypes.md

 fun func(input: List<String>) {
     input.forEach(::targetFunc)
 //                ^^^^^^^^^^^^
-//  reference here has the source type "access reference"
+//  reference here has the type "access reference"
 //                  ^^^^^^^^^^
 //  In PSI, PsiRefence is always bind to element here.
 }